iakshat1501/Sales-Performance-Analysis/README.md

 ![ER Diagram SalesData](https://github.com/user-attachments/assets/4e1c02de-20e7-43d8-aa06-3d9db7a3de83)

 Prior to beginning the analysis, quality control checks and dataset familiarization were conducted.
-The Python code used for data inspection and quality checks can be found [here].
+The Python code used for data inspection and quality checks can be found here.

 ---

 ## ✅ Executive Summary